Azure-Samples/MachineLearning-MusicGeneration/README.md

 # Music Generation with Azure Machine Learning

 Sequence-to-Sequence model using multi-layered LSTM for music generation.
-For more detaield walkthrough see: <ADD BLOG LINK>
+For more detaield walkthrough see: add blog link
 ## Setup compute environment

 ### Setup remote VM as execution target